openshift/openshift-ansible/docs/proposals/hosted_components_templates.md

 to set up these components through the UI.
 This could further lighten the load placed on openshift-ansible and provide an alternative means to install hosted components after an OCP installation is completed.

+For teams that already provide OCP templates, the containerized role could follow the pattern used by the TSB within its openshift-ansible role `template_service_broker` to decrease duplication of work.

 ## User Story
 As a developer on OpenShift-Ansible,